ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 })
 ```

-You'll notice that, for example, pressing "enter" prints `13` in console; pressing "a" prints `65`; etc.
+You'll notice that, for example, pressing "enter" logs `13` in console, while

-## Preventing the default behavior
+pressing "a" logs `65`.
+What do other keys log in the console?

+## Prevent Default Behavior

 Refresh the page.
-We've got a vendetta against the letter "g" (71), so we're going to prevent the input from receiving "g"s.
-Enter the following in your console:
+We've got a vendetta against the letter "g" (71), so we're
+going to prevent the input from receiving "g"s.
+Paste the following in your
+console:

 ```js
 const input = document.querySelector('input')